-To comply with to federal and state mandates, we have recently added AutoMARK ballot marking devices to our inventory.
-To meet the mandate for a voting system accessible to those with disabilities, each polling place and early voting site will have at least one AutoMARK in addition to the DS200 digital scanner.
+To comply with to federal and state mandates, we have recently added ExpressVote ballot marking devices to our inventory.
+To meet the mandate for a voting system accessible to those with disabilities, each polling place and early voting site will have at least one ExpressVote in addition to the DS200 digital scanner.
 The vendor for our voting equipment is Election Systems & Software.

 The digital scan method of voting is a user-friendly method that makes voting both fast and simple.
 Just fill in the oval to the left of the candidate or issue you wish to vote for, as illustrated below:

-The AutoMARK is simple to use as well.
-This ballot marking device uses a marksense ballot, and allows the option of a touchscreen or audio headset function to mark your ballot.
+The ExpressVote is simple to use as well.
+This ballot marking device uses a paper ballot, and allows the option of a touchscreen or audio headset function to mark your ballot.
 The screen has large-print capability and adjustable screen contrast for better viewing.
-To use, the voter inserts the ballot into the AutoMARK, then makes selections by touching the screen or by using the audio headset function.
-You navigate through the ballot by touching “next” or “back”, and after reviewing all the selections touch the “mark ballot” button.
-The AutoMARK will mark the ballot and eject it, and the voter then inserts the ballot into the digital scan tabulator.
+To use, the voter inserts the ballot into the ExpressVote, then makes selections by touching the screen or by using the audio headset function.
+You navigate through the ballot and after reviewing all the selections, the ExpressVote will mark the ballot.
+The ExpressVote will return the ballot after marking it, and the voter then inserts the ballot into the DS200 tabulator.